-Annual retainer per director\$ 35,000Annual retainer for chairperson\$ 15,000Audit Committee: 15,000Annual retainer for chairperson\$ 15,000Annual retainer for other members\$ 7,500Compensation Committee: 10,000Annual retainer for chairperson\$ 10,000 Audit Committee: 15,000 Annual retainer for chairperson \$ 7,500 Compensation Committee: 10,000 Annual retainer for chairperson\$ 15,000Annual retainer for other members\$ 7,500Compensation Committee: Annual retainer for chairperson\$ 10,000 Annual retainer for chairperson\$ 15,000Annual retainer for other members\$ 7,500Compensation Committee: Annual retainer for chairperson\$ 10,000 Annual retainer for other members\$ 7,500Compensation Committee: Annual retainer for chairperson\$ 10,000 Compensation Committee: Annual retainer for chairperson \$ 10,000 Annual retainer for chairperson \$ 10,000 Annual retainer for chairperson \$ 10,000 • Annual retainer for other members \$ 5,000 Corporate Governance and Nominating Committee: Annual retainer for chairperson \$ 6,000 Annual retainer for other members \$ 3,000
+Board of Directors:

+Annual retainer per director \$ 35,000

+Annual retainer for chairperson \$ 15,000

+Audit Committee:

+Annual retainer for chairperson \$ 15,000

+Annual retainer for other members \$ 7,500

+Compensation Committee:

+Annual retainer for chairperson \$ 10,000

+Annual retainer for other members \$ 5,000

+Corporate Governance and Nominating Committee:

+Annual retainer for chairperson \$ 6,000

+Annual retainer for other members \$ 3,000

 The above retainers are paid in quarterly installments, in arrears.
-Each director may elect to have us pay all or a portion of his or her fees in shares of our common stock, in lieu of cash, in accordance with the rules and procedures established from time to time by our Board.
-We also reimburse each non-employee director for reasonable travel and other expenses in connection with attending Board meetings.
+Each director may elect to have us pay all or a portion of the director's fees in shares of our common stock, in lieu of cash, in accordance with the rules and procedures established from time to time by our Board.
+We also reimburse each director for reasonable travel and other expenses in connection with attending Board meetings.